-Criterion b - Significance because of uncommon, rare or endangered aspects of Australia's cultural history.
+Uncommon, rare or endangered aspects of Australia's cultural history

 The predicted and collective subsurface archaeological resource present across the airport site is not considered to be outstanding in terms of artefact incidence or the technological diversity of the sampled assemblages.
 The content and variability of the analysed artefact assemblage remains consistent with the predictive model for the Cumberland Plain, and the resource can generally be regarded as characteristic of archaeological material from upper catchment and watershed regions of the Cumberland Plain.